MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

     The virtual network allocates dynamic IP addresses to the Kubernetes nodes, underlying VMs, and load balancers using a DHCP server.
 The Kubernetes cluster API server and any Kubernetes services you run on top of your cluster, are still allocated static IP addresses.

 > [!NOTE]
-> The virtual networking architecture defined here for AKS deployments on Azure Stack HCI and Windows Server could be different from the underlying physical networking architecture in a data center.
+> The virtual networking architecture defined here for AKS hybrid could be different from the underlying physical networking architecture in a data center.

 ## Virtual IP pool

-A Virtual IP (VIP) pool is set of IP addresses that are mandatory for any AKS deployment on Azure Stack HCI or Windows Server.
+A Virtual IP (VIP) pool is set of IP addresses that are mandatory for any deployment in AKS hybrid.
 The VIP pool is a range of reserved IP addresses used to allocate IP addresses to the Kubernetes cluster API server.
 It guarantees that your applications on Kubernetes services are always reachable.
 Keep in mind that regardless of the virtual networking model *and* the address assignment model you choose, you must provide a VIP pool for your AKS host deployment.

 The number of IP addresses in the VIP pool depends on the number of workload clusters and Kubernetes services planned for your deployment.